by Ross Armstrong, Senior Vice President and Head of Market, Lumeris

 Why innovation is needed in healthcare

 Innovation in healthcare continues to grow, not only because of the multitude of bright and curious minds serving the industry, but because of the numerous challenges that need to be solved in our highly sub-optimized care delivery system.
-In light of COVID-19, stakeholders across the industry are seeing the drastic impacts of the pandemic (read another post about how healthcare organizations need to rethink their business in light of COVID-19).
+In light of COVID-19, stakeholders across the industry are seeing the drastic impacts of the pandemic.
 The ability to fully re-organize our highly fragmented and misaligned system isn’t a reality, so healthcare organizations understand that de-risking their future requires a significant shift towards embracing population health, prepaid revenue models, virtual care, and social determinants of health.
 There is a new realization that returning to the status quo is not a viable option.